Ketone1/CSGO-External-Cheat/README.md

 # CSGO-External-Cheat
-Just a basic external cheat I started to work on a month or two ago.
+Just a basic external cheat I stopped to work on a month or two ago.
 Its poorly optomised so do what you need and would like to do with it.
 Also, it doesnt work anymore so if you want to use it you will need to fix it, its not just the offsets which are broken by the way..
 So you may need some knowledge  ¯\_(ツ)_/¯

 Image of how it looked before it broke: